estebanmunchjones2019/react-hooks-article/readme.md

 ## Global counter example

-Let's try to create a global counter ([repo link here](https://github.com/estebanmunchjones2019/counter-app), `use-counter-store` branch) that any component on the app can update and read the most updated value 🤯
+Let's try to create a global counter ([repo link here](https://github.com/estebanmunchjones2019/counter-app), use  `use-counter-store` branch) that any component on the app can update and read the most updated value 🤯

 The structure of the hook should be something like this